kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/eva/doc.md

 Finally, the _Statuses_ section shows the number of ACSL assertions and function preconditions evaluated by the analysis:
-- Valid: the annotation has been proved correct by Eva
+- Valid: the annotation has been proved correct by Eva.
 - Unknown: the Eva analysis could not prove the annotation.
 - Invalid: the annotation has been proved to be false by Eva.